AthuSrinivas/Zoo-ed/README.md

 2.phpMyAdmin

-To run the software build the connections files in NetBeans with phpMyAdmin running.
+To run the software, build the connections files in NetBeans with phpMyAdmin running.

 The entire tutorial of the software, including the tools used and the snapshots of the software UI is in the following link: